Dr. Chad Stebbins

 Aaron Carmichael has taught English in a variety of contexts since 2006.
 He served as an instructor in the English Department of Zhengzhou University in Henan, China, from 2006-2009, and taught English for Specific Purposes (ESP) at Zhengzhou Chest Hospital from 2009-2011.
 He has been teaching in the International English Program at Missouri Southern State University since 2013.
 Aaron graduated from Ozark Christian College in Joplin with a B.A. in Biblical Literature, and from Wheaton College in Wheaton, Illinois, with an M.A. in TESOL and Intercultural Studies.
 He has lived and traveled extensively in East and Southeast Asia, and has led cross-cultural service projects in Mexico, Haiti, and Kenya.
 Aaron teaches composition in the IEP, and he is particularly interested in how cultural differences influence modes of written communication for second-language English learners.

-Cindy Jordan is the secretary to the Institute of International Studies.
-She came to MSSU in 1992 and has worked in several different areas before coming to the Institute in December 2009.
+Cindy Jordan is the administrative assistant for the Institute of International Studies.
+She came to MSSU in 1992 and has worked in several different areas before joining the Institute in December 2009.
 Her hobbies include reading, camping, boating, and traveling.
 Although she has traveled extensively throughout the U.S., she has never traveled abroad, but hopes to someday.
 She is married and has three children and two grandchildren.
-Mrs. Jordan is recovering from severe injuries sustained in the May 22, 2011 Joplin tornado and was able to return to work on Sept.
+Mrs. Jordan made a near miraculous recovery from severe injuries sustained in the May 22, 2011 Joplin tornado and was able to return to work on Sept.
 12, 2011.